Abby Lee Miller Q&A Tour: ‘Dance Moms’ Alum Charges Fans $65 To Find Out Why She Left Lifetime Series

 “Want to find out why she really left the production company after 7 seasons, 6 years, and over 500 routines?
 Then don’t miss this exciting Q&A with the Dance Instructor known world-wide from Lifetime Television’s smash hit, Dance Mims – MS. ABBY LEE MILLER!” the event description read.

 Radar Online predicted that Miller’s Q&A tour could be nothing but a “desperate attempt for cash,” given her ongoing legal battles.
-The Dance Moms alum previously pled guilty to a bankruptcy charge, hiding more than $228,000 in income.
+The Dance Moms alum previously plead guilty to a bankruptcy charge, hiding more than $228,000 in income.
 Miller is also facing charges for failing to report thousands of Australian dollars she brought into the country.

 Dish the Dirt on Dance Moms with me!
 I'll be at the Brooklyn Bridge Marriott hosting an insightful look at the making of Dance Moms & all the reasons I left!
 Limited tickets available. showclix.com/event/Brooklyn4pm and there is also a 7pm event! #aldcla #dancemoms #season7 #aldcproud #abbyleeapparel #abbyleedesignedbyme #dishthedirt #aldcalways #thebestisyettocome #ALDC